CePeU/MarkdownToFoundry/README.md

 - **Description**: Allows to set standard export settings for Foundry export
 - Default: Disabled

+### Header and footers for Foundry HTML export
+- **Description**: Add custom text or HTML to the header and footer of the exported HTML.
+- **Actions**:
+- Add or edit header and footer content.

+You can add any text you like as header and footer to the output html text.
+Make sure it makes sense!
+(For Foundry export you could add a div and classes to bind your css to)

 ### Foundry Folder
 - **Description**: Set the default Foundry VTT export folder.
 - **Input**: Enter the folder name.